Tutorial#

 file to prevent it from attempting to configure logging.script_location

-- this is the location of the Alembic environment.
-It is normally specified as a filesystem location, either relative or absolute.
-If the location is a relative path, it’s interpreted as relative to the current directory.This is the only key required by Alembic in all cases.
+token, which indicates where the config file itself is located.
+The location may also be a plain relative path, where it’s interpreted as relative to the current directory, or an absolute path.This is the only key required by Alembic in all cases.
 The generation of the .ini file by the command

 alembic init alembic